JustSimplyKyle/rmpp-rime/README.md

 # Installation
-1. Compile librime and its dependencies using the remarkable toolchain
+1. Compile librime and its dependencies using the remarkable toolchain; precompiled libraries are provided in the release

 2. Copy the following libraries to `/home/root/stuff` on you rmpp tablet.